Ridge Debates

 Policy Debate

-I am open to hearing just about anything as long as you know your argument well enough to explain it as if I was a child/ be thorough.
-Do not run arguments that you are not comfortable with as it will lower your speaker points and just ruin the debate.
+I am open to hearing just about anything as long as you know your argument well enough to explain it in basic terms.
+Do not run arguments that you are not comfortable/familiar with as it will lower your speaker points and just ruin the debate.
 Keep the flow clean!
-Let me know when you are moving from one flow to the next. ( K, DA, Case)
+Let me know when you are moving from one flow to the next. ( K, DA, CP, Case)

 In your rebuttals, give me a clear line on how I should frame my ballot.
 What does having the ballot mean for you?
 Do not say "we are winning every flow," instead tell me what offense you specifically have on that flow that I should evaluate.